Sjwilhelms/septemberFormativeAssessment/README.md

 The feedback form is unstyled, and leads to nowhere.
 I had considered implementing some JS to make it work but eh maybe next time.

+The colour contrast is fine but the form is too bright.
+The nav-brand could be bigger.